 We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you’re creating.
 I help you explore that world with the free mini-course, How to Explore and my podcast, Explore Your Enthusiasm.
-Together we can make a map, embark on a Solo Mission, craft flight plans or explore together aboard the Starship.
+Together we can make a map, do math to Pay Yourself, Lift Off with the business fundamentals or explore together aboard the Starship.

 In 2006, I started creating and selling handmade, eco-friendly yarn.